Dice · Threshold Audit

 • No system beats the math: no betting pattern or pick strategy changes the structural house edge.

-BrandVerified Keno RTP clusterNotable brand featureCatalogue position
+BrandVerified RTP clusterNotable brand featureCatalogue position

 RollbitApproximately 98 percent (tier-dependent)RLB token rakeback overlayLeader on raw RTP